msolefonte/spotify-manager/docs/index.rst

 Authorized requests
 ===================
 As long as this is a library that uses Spotify's API you are going to need authentication to use it.
-How the problem are the same than with Spotipy, and I'm using that library, the best I can do is to link their docs to allow you to read about this problem (feature).
+Because it has the same problems than Spotipy, and I'm using that library, the best I can do is to link their docs to allow you to read about this problem (feature).